Jony-Y/chat-app/README.md

   - run npm run start.

 ### TODO:
- - missing notification for offline and users not in room
  - Add flow check to all logic based functions
  - Add unit test for both BE and FE